 4. User experience

 One thing that differentiates outbound dialer types is wait time.
-When outbound call centres dial manually, their agents spend a lot of time dialing, then a lot of time waiting for prospects to answer.
+When outbound call centers use manual dialing, their agents spend a lot of time dialing, then a lot of time waiting for prospects to answer.
 A string of unanswered calls could frustrate or demotivate them.
 Preview dialers take care of dialing, but they don’t address the problem of waiting for someone to pick up.
 Power dialers serve up answered calls, but they only dial the next call once the line is free.
 Reps may still need to wait uncertain amounts of time while the dialer cycles through numbers, but at least they are free to take care of other tasks.
-A well-calibrated predictive dialer can minimize all these pain points, dialing in the background and delivering answered calls right on time.
+A well-calibrated predictive dialer can minimize all these pain points, predictive dialing in the background and delivering answered calls right on time.

 Consider what your workflow requires from your agents before, during, and after their calls:

 - Do they need to read up on each lead before getting on the call, or can they go in cold?